Ditached/ARPlacementKit-Docs/docs/configuration.md

 # Configuration

 The two most important components of this package are the AR Placement Guide\* and the *Placeable Generator*.
-Both have to be on the same GameObject as the XR Origin.
+Both need to be on the same GameObject as the XR Origin.
 It is best to check the sample scene for a working example.

 ![Image title](images/Inspector.png){ width=400px }

-Most settings can be found on those two components.
+These two components contain most of the settings.
 In general your hierachy should look something like this:

 ![Image title](images/Hierachy.png){ width=400px, align=center }